Systematics, Evolution, and Biodiversity (SysEB) Snodgrass Memorial Research Award

 A call for nominations

 This award from the Systematics, Evolution & Biodiversity Section (SysEB) is named in honor of Dr. Robert E. Snodgrass, a leader in insect morphology.
-It recognizes outstanding research by a graduate student who hascompleted a research thesis or dissertation in arthropod morphology, systematics, taxonomy, or evolution.
+It recognizes outstanding research by a PhD student who has completed a research thesis or dissertation in arthropod morphology, systematics, taxonomy, or evolution.
 This award consists of a certificate and cash award.
 The recipient is presented with the award at the SysEB Section meeting of the ESA Annual Meeting.

 View the list of those who have previously received this award.